 The entire investigation will take two 50-60 minute class periods.
 The reading, Checking In Questions, and Stop and Think Question in Part A should take students 30-45 minutes to complete.
 The POST animation is approximately 2-3 minutes long.
 The Great Australian Fisheries Challenge game in Part B will take most of a class period if students manage all 3 fisheries.

 Activity Overview and Teaching Materials

 In Part A, students read this excerpt from the WWF publication Ecosystem-Based Management for Marine Capture Fisheries (Acrobat (PDF) 366kB Jan17 08) to learn about EBM and how it can be used to improve fisheries management.
 Students are then introduced to the idea of EBM tools for helping stakeholders make management decisions and watch an animation produced by the POST project of the Census of Marine Life, which explains how the project will tag and monitor the life, migration, and death of marine animals.
-To play the POST movie, computers must be equipped with QuickTime Player.

 In Part B, students play the Great Australian Fisheries Challenge game, created by the Australian Fisheries Management Authority.
 The game is aimed at late primary and early high school students, and helps students learn about managing a marine ecosystem in a sustainable way by assuming the role of a fishery manager.
 The player chooses what they think is the best way to deal with the issues and challenges that fishing may present.
 Such challenges include adverse effects on the marine environment, interactions with protected species, and maintaining fishing at a sustainable level.
 To play the game, student computers must be equipped with the Adobe Flash Player.